crate/crate-tutorials/docs/basic/index.rst

     This type of invoking CrateDB will get you up and running quickly.

-    Please note, by default, the CreateDB Docker container is ephemeral, so data will not be stored in a persistent manner.
+    Please note, by default, the CrateDB Docker container is ephemeral, so data will not be stored in a persistent manner.
 When stopping the container, all data will be lost.